terraform-linters/tflint-ruleset-azurerm/docs/rules/azurerm_maintenance_configuration_invalid_scope.md

 Warns about values that appear to be invalid based on [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs).

 Allowed values are:
-- All
 - Host
+- OSImage
+- Extension
+- InGuestPatch
-- Resource
+- SQLDB
-- InResource
+- SQLManagedInstance

 ## Example